+The first X-45A technology demonstrator completed its sixth flight on Dec.
+19, 2002, raising its landing gear in flight for the first time.
 The Joint Unmanned Combat Air Systems (J-UCAS) program was a joint DARPA/Air Force/Navy effort to demonstrate the technical feasibility, utility and value for a networked system of high performance, unmanned air vehicles to effectively and affordably prosecute 21st century combat missions, including suppression of enemy air defenses, surveillance, and precision strike within the emerging global command and control architecture.
 One of the aircraft systems evaluated was the Boeing X-45A, for which NASA Dryden provided technical expertise and support facilities.

 The X-45A was the first of two UCAV demonstration versions to be used in advance of fielding operational systems.